The stratification of the Baltic Sea

 Salinity stratification

 The Baltic Sea has a strong two-layer structure of salinity.
-Salt increases water´s density, so the more saline water is usually under the more fresh water.
+Saline water is denser, so it is usually under the fresher water.
 In the Baltic Sea the fresh water brought by rivers and saline water from Atlantic meet, so that the heavier saline water sinks beneath the lighter fresh water.
-The salinity stratification is permanent, but also variable.
-For example, in the springtime, when the snow and ice melts, there’s more fresh water on the surface than during other times of a year.
-The halocline is at a depth of 40 to 80 meters in the Baltic Sea and is 10 to 20 meters thick.
-In the halocline the salinity increases significantly when going deeper.
-The halocline prevents the fresher and thus lighter water of the surface layer mixing with the more saline and thus heavier water of the bottom layer.
+There is always a salinity stratification in the sea, but it´s steepness and the depth of the halocline varies.
+For example, in the springtime, when the snow and ice melts, there’s more fresh water on the surface than during other times of year.

-There are rivers all over the coasts of the Baltic Sea, but the northern parts get most fresh water.
-This is why these are less saline than the southern Baltic Sea.
-The salinity of the northern parts of the Gulf of Bothnia and the Gulf of Finland is less than 1/3 of the salinity in the southern Baltic Sea.
-The Baltic gets new fresh water from the rivers and rain and more saline water from the North Sea.
-The saline water comes through the shallow and narrow Danish Straits in the southwest corner of the Baltic Sea.
+The Baltic gets more saline water from the North Sea through the shallow and narrow Danish Straits.
 Usually, the water changes also there in the surface layer, which means that the incoming water is not very saline.
-Saline water has to rise against the flow in a sense, which makes it difficult for notable amounts of saline water to reach the Baltic Sea.
 Only with very specific weather conditions the saline water can rise from the deep waters of Skagerrak over the sills of the Danish Straits to the Baltic Sea.
 This phenomenon is called a Major Baltic Inflow.
+More about that can be read on the page Major Baltic Inflow.